 If you’re a foodie, your definition of “celebrity sighting” in Los Angeles has little to do with movie stars.
-Instead, this annual event at L.A.
+Instead, the annual All-Star Chef Classic at L.A.
 Live, located across from Staples Center, is like the ultimate red-carpet event for gourmands—complete with plenty to eat.

 Even the chefs themselves can get a little dazzled by the lineup.